-Corby Brooks is an attorney who concentrates his practice on the tax and business issues faced by high net worth individuals, private businesses and ranch owners.
-He assists clients in forming businesses, structuring joint ventures, financings, buying and selling businesses and business interests, succession planning and the admission and redemption of business stakeholders.
-Corby also represents clients in controversies with the Internal Revenue Service and the Texas Comptroller.
+Corby Brooks is an attorney who concentrates his practice on taxation, business transactions and real estate transactions.
+He assists clients with tax planning, formation of business entities, structuring joint ventures, financings, buying and selling businesses and business interests, real estate transactions and business restructurings, and succession planning.
+Corby also represents clients in tax controversies with the Internal Revenue Service and the Texas Comptroller.
 Corby is also a Certified Public Accountant that formerly practiced accounting with Ernst & Young and PriceWaterhouseCoopers (formerly Coopers & Lybrand) before becoming an attorney.

-- Advise individuals, private businesses and ranch owners with respect to federal and state tax matters.
+- Advise individuals and businesses with respect to federal and state tax matters.

 - Assist clients with the formation of new businesses and joint ventures.

 - Assist business clients with financings, mergers, acquisitions, restructurings and the redemption and admissions of new stakeholders.

 - Design plans to protect personal and family assets.